It is time to rate things on the internet.

 Get used to this system, because I am going to use it.
 A lot.
 Read the origin story here.

-This week there are nine “Sells,” and one “Hold.”
-The low number of “Buys” is indicative of a bearish trend on the OTE Index.
+This week there are four “Buys” and six “Sells.”
+This is indicative of a bearish trend on the OTE Index.

 Feel free to laud my grace, charm, and judgment in the comments.